IntegrationDemonstrator/IntegrationDemonstrator/methodology.md

 ---

-{% include notification.html message="WEBSITE UNDER CONSTRUCTION"
-status="is-danger"
-icon="fas fa-exclamation-triangle" %}

 The complete mathematical formulation of the energy system is explained in [Jocelyn’s paper].
 Here are the main principles of the methodology defined to model the complete energy system.

 # Topology

 The optimization problem is described as a hierarchical hypergraph composed of nodes connected by hyperedges.
 Each node can be seen as an optimization sub-problem with its own sets of parameters, variables, constraints, local objectives and its own sub-hypergraph.
-Constraints composed of variables from different nodes can then be defined in a hyperedge to connect different nodes.
+Constraints composed of variables from different nodes can then be defined in hyperedges connecting different nodes.

 Nodes typically represent a technology or a process.
 5 generic nodes are defined to model 5 types of technologies or processes:

-- **Conversion nodes**, converting a set of commodities into another set via a technology or process, taking into account conversion factors between commodities, capacity constraints, maximum deployable capacity, ramp-up and ramp-down constraints;
+- **Conversion nodes**, converting a set of commodities into another set via a technology or process, taking into account conversion factors between commodities, capacity constraints, maximum deployable capacity, ramp-up and ramp-down constraints, e.g. CCGTs and electrolysers;
-- **Flexibility nodes**, maintaining equilibrium between production and demand, including storage and demand-side response mechanisms (load shedding and load shifting), taking account of round-trip efficiency, injection and withdrawal constraints, storage capacity constraints, storage level constraints (e.g. same level at beginning and end of simulation period);
+- **Flexibility nodes**, maintaining equilibrium between production and demand, taking account of round-trip efficiency, self-discharge rate, injection and withdrawal constraints, storage capacity constraints, storage level constraints (same level at beginning and end of simulation period), e.g. batteries, storage tanks, underground storage and demand-side response (load shedding and load shifting);
 - **Import/export nodes**, importing/exporting commodity from/to neighbouring countries, taking account of capacity constraints, maximum yearly import/export of commodity;
-- **Transmission nodes**, transporting energy via electrical lines, methane pipelines and hydrogen pipelines, taking account of capacity constraints (in forward and/or reverse flow), maximum deployable capacity;
+- **Transmission nodes**, transporting energy via electrical lines or pipelines, taking account of capacity constraints (in forward and/or reverse flow), maximum deployable capacity;
 - **Demand nodes**, consuming commodity according to yearly quantities defined in a 2050 demand scenario, with hourly consumption profiles; if demand cannot be supplied, a high “Energy Not Served” cost is added to the total system cost.

-A sixth node type, referred to as “cluster”, connects nodes and clusters producing/importing or consuming/exporting the same commodity and ensure the balance of flows for that commodity.
+A sixth node type, referred to as “cluster”, connects nodes producing/importing or consuming/exporting the same commodity and ensure the balance of flows for that commodity.
+A cluster can itself connect other clusters.

 Simulations are carried out on a one-year calendar period, with hourly resolution.